 Accept that it will take time

-There is no way to say how long it will take for someone to get over their loss.
+There is no way to say how long grief will last, or how long it could take someone to get over their loss.
 Be patient and allow as much time as your loved one needs.
 Even if you feel frustrated and powerless, don’t pressure them to get over it faster than what is natural for them.

 Share similar stories